-“I am honored and overwhelmed to be recognized for the humbling work I have done with the communities and the environment,” Saleem says.
+“I am honored and overwhelmed to be recognized for the humbling work I have done with the communities and the environment,” Ms. Saleem said when awarded the Seacology Prize.
 “The Maldives, being a small island state, is dependent on the pristine nature of its natural environment and I believe that it is only with the holistic intertwining of the peoples’ lives with nature that we can help the environment.”

 The impact of AA on the province has been profound, according to Dr. Bruce Harris, an anthropologist working in Papua New Guinea.
 “Ailans Awareness has contributed more than any other organization in New Ireland – private sector, civil society or governmental – to the preservation of marine resources for the benefit of the people who have lived in harmony with and depended on those resources for millennia,” said Dr. Harris.

-After spending years traveling across Indonesia pursuing environmental causes –first as an environmental journalist and later as an outreach coordinator for Conservation International Indonesia – Meilandi returned to his home village of Mandalameker concerned about the future of the surrounding rainforest.
+After spending years traveling across Indonesia pursuing environmental causes–first as an environmental journalist and later as an outreach coordinator for Conservation International Indonesia–Mr. Meilandi returned to his home village of Mandalameker concerned about the future of the surrounding rainforest.
 Loggers had already clear cut many acres, and the land had been left to fallow.

 He convinced villagers to protect over 250 acres of the rainforest, home to a variety of wildlife including the endangered Javan surili monkey.
 Next he helped the village revive 74 acres of degraded land by planting 12,000 native tree seedlings.
-In 2009 Meilandi collaborated with Seacology to lead an expansion of that effort with 15,000 more tree seedlings across an additional 72 acres while using Seacology funds to build a new community center.
-(The community center was completed in the summer of 2011.
-For more info about this project, click here)
+In 2009, Mr. Meilandi collaborated with Seacology on a project to plant 15,000 more tree seedlings across an additional 72 acres while using Seacology funds to build a new community center.
+The community center was completed in the summer of 2011.

-Mr. Rabary Desiré has been awarded the 2010 Seacology Prize for his tireless efforts to further forest conservation in northeastern Madagascar.
-Mr. Desiré will receive the $10,000 Prize on October 7, 2010 at a ceremony in Berkeley, California.
+Rabary Desiré was awarded the 2010 Seacology Prize for his tireless efforts to further forest conservation in northeastern Madagascar.

 According to Mr. Desiré, “I am very happy to receive this award and I feel very lucky for myself and Madagascar.
 After many years of hard work and political instability, finally we are having some local conservation success.
 I plan to use these funds for such projects as reforestation, developing tourist infrastructure and purchasing the land around Antanetiambo Nature Reserve to increase the size of the reserve and the amount of protected land in this region.
 This award will help preserve the precious biodiversity and high endemism of Madagascar, as well as fight the ongoing battle against massive deforestation and possible extinction of many beloved species… Thanks Seacology for giving me this prize.
 The whole region will never forget it.”

-Mr. Filip Damen was awarded the 2009 Seacology Prize for his noble efforts to protect the lowland rainforests surrounding his home village of Wanang in Papua New Guinea.
-Mr. Damen received the $10,000 Prize on October 8, 2009 at a ceremony in San Francisco, California.
+Filip Damen was awarded the 2009 Seacology Prize for his noble efforts to protect the lowland rainforests surrounding his home village of Wanang in Papua New Guinea.

-Mr. Ómar Ragnarsson was awarded the 2008 Seacology Prize for his efforts to draw attention to massive dam projects taking place in the remote interior of his home island, Iceland.
-Mr. Ragnarsson received the $10,000 Prize on October 2, 2008 at a ceremony in San Francisco, California.
+Ómar Ragnarsson was awarded the 2008 Seacology Prize for his efforts to draw attention to massive dam projects taking place in the remote interior of his home island, Iceland.

 According to Mr. Ragnarsson, “I am very thankful if this prize can bring international attention to the immense value of Icelandic nature, one of the greatest wonders of the world, and let it be known what is at stake now when there are plans to build at least two new huge aluminum smelters in Iceland, that will together with three smelters that have already been built need all the geothermal and hydropower of this island, with huge and irreversible negative environmental impacts.
 I hope that this prize can help in the fight for preserving and protecting Icelandic natural treasures for future generations and the whole of mankind.”